McGill-NLP/constituent-movement/README.md

 :tada:Accepted at NAACL 2025 Main!:tada:

+:trophy:Winner of the SAC Award in Linguistic Theories, Cognitive Modeling, and Psycholinguistic Track at NAACL 2025!:trophy:

 ## Details

 See the ```data``` and ```code``` folders for information on accessing our public data corpus, as well as code used to generate/collect and process data for experimentation.